Synthesizing efficient circuits for Hamiltonian simulation: Supplementary Method 2

+In this section we show how to derive a diagonalizing circuit when the overlap is on 2 qubits.
 The following lemma gives an eigenbasis for the Paulis in $G_{21}$ and can be proved in a manner similar to Lemma \ref{app:lem:ebasisGy}. \begin{lemma}[\textbf{Eigenbasis for $G_{21}$}] For the Paulis in $G_{21}$ the eigenvectors are of the following form.

 Specifically we have the following.

 where $\alpha=\sqrt{-1}^{i+j+k+l}$. \end{lemma}

 \begin{theorem} For each $i,j,k,l\in\intg_2$, such that $P_kP_lP_iP_j\id\id, \id\id P_iP_jP_kP_l\in G_{21}$ we have the following.